retrixe/octyne/README.md

 {
   "port": 42069, // optional, default is 42069
   "webUI": {
-    // optional, default true, whether the Octyne Web UI should be enabled
+    "enabled": true, // optional, default true, whether the Octyne Web UI should be enabled "port": 7877 // optional, default is 7877, the port on which the Web UI listens },
-    // NOTE: if enabled, the API endpoints will move to /api
-    //       and the web UI will be available at / "enabled": true,
-  },
   "unixSocket": {
     "enabled": true, // enables Unix socket API for auth-less actions by locally running apps e.g. octynectl